 He received his B.S. and M.S. degrees from the University of Wisconsin, and is a graduate of the Cleveland-Marshall College of Law, Cleveland State University.
 In 2011 and 2012, he attended the Northwestern University School of Law, Searle Center on Law, Regulation and Economic Growth Program.
 In 2012, Bellamy was named to On Being a Black Lawyer’s inaugural “Power 100” list of the most influential black attorneys working in government, academics, and the public and private sectors in the United States.

 Brian Feldman- Chief Innovation Officer

 Brian Feldman leads the engineering and development efforts at Thread Bioscience and has many years of practical engineering and design experience.
 He has worked on several medical device projects prior to joining Thread Bioscience.
 Mr. Feldman graduated from Penn State University (Schreyer Honors College) with a BS in Mechanical Engineering with distinction and honors.
-While there he was a member of the Future Truck Hybrid Electric Vehicle team and wrote an honors thesis about developing computer models for diesel engines.
+Mr. Feldman is one of the country’s leading experts in Arduino and has worked with Arduino for many years in a large number of projects.

-Mr. Feldman has worked with many Fortune 500 companies, including General Electric, Goodyear, Progressive, Cummins, and Alcoa.
-Mr. Feldman holds US Patent (7,616,012) for innovations involving an advanced capacitance paddle developed while working for General Electric.
-His work with other companies has involved the development of computer programs and databases to aid in the analysis of data and automation of difficult tasks.
+Mr. Feldman has worked with a multitude of Fortune 500 companies, including General Electric, Goodyear, Progressive, Cummins, and Alcoa.
+He holds US Patent (7,616,012) for innovations involving an advanced capacitance paddle developed while working for General Electric.
+His work with other companies has involved the development of computer programs and databases to aid in the analysis of complex data sets and automation of difficult tasks.

 Mr. Feldman completed his Master’s Degree in Engineering and Technology Innovation Management at Carnegie Mellon University.
 While there he researched how knowledge was reused and transferred in innovative projects at companies.